• Skip to primary navigation

 Start by marinating the mutton.
 Rinse 1 pound (½ kg) bone-in goat mutton (cut into 1 and ½ inch pieces) well with water and drain nicely.

 Note – To make ½ cup thick yogurt using plain yogurt, transfer 1 cup plain yogurt to a fine-mesh strainer and let it rest for an hour in the refrigerator over a bowl.
-All the excess water will drip down and the yogurt will be thick and creamy.
-You can use Greek yogurt in place of thick yogurt as it is already quite thick.
+All the excess water will drip down, and the yogurt will be thick and creamy.
+You can use Greek yogurt instead of thick yogurt as it is already quite thick.

 Mutton, yogurt, ginger garlic paste and mustard oil added to a bowl.